 Here is a quick guide to Michigan climate and clean energy bills and policies we’re watching, created in partnership with the Michigan Environmental Council.
 Bills can change fast, sometimes faster than we can update the website, so check the links on the bills for the latest information.

-Rooftop Solar Taxes (SB 0047 and HB 4069) - Would address the problem where some people who install rooftop solar see a big hike in their property taxes by providing an exemption for small-scale systems.
+Rooftop Solar Taxes (SB 0047 and HB 4069) - Address the problem where some people who install rooftop solar see a big hike in their property taxes by providing an exemption for small-scale systems.
 These bills passed in 2018 but were vetoed by former Gov. Snyder.
 The Senate bill was introduced by Sen. Barrett (R-Charlotte) and the House bill was introduced by Rep. Kahle (R-Adrian), this bill has bipartisan support.
-Update: Passed both houses and expect Gov. to sign this week!
+Update: Passed both houses and Gov. signed into law on Nov.
+14, 2019!

 Powering Michigan Forward - A package of bills that would restore net metering, which was changed in 2016, so that homes and businesses with solar would be credited for generating electricity based on monthly net averages, and would create a new value-based system of pricing solar.
-Would also lift the 1% cap on the amount of electricity utilities can accept from self-generating customers.
+It would also lift the 1% cap on the number of electricity utilities can accept from self-generating customers.